 In order to attend CES 2022 in person, you must show proof of Covid-19 vaccination when you pick up your badge.
 If you do not show proof, a badge will not be issued.

 U.S.-based residents will need to use the CLEAR app to show proof of vaccination.
 Here’s how to show your Covid vaccination status on your phone.
-Non-U.S. residents will be required to use a third-party app to show proof of vaccination; CTA will provide additional information in October.
+Non-U.S. residents will be required to use a third-party app to show proof of vaccination; full instructions can be found here.
 CES will accept all vaccines approved by the FDA or WHO.